Musical Theatre BA (Hons) – 2024 entry

-Surrey is one of the UK's leading universities for drama and dance, with our courses ranked 2nd in the Guardian University Guide 2018.
+In the UK for drama and dance in the Guardian University Guide 2023

 What you will study

-Our BA Musical Theatre course will develop your professional and collaborative sensibilities through a rigorous process of training.
-You will learn a clear set of individual technical, critical and evaluative skills, with practical classes in core disciplines from jazz dance to stage combat.
+Our BA Musical Theatre course will develop your professional and collaborative sensibilities through a rigorous programme of training.
+You’ll gain individual technical, critical and evaluative skills, with practical classes in a range of core disciplines.

 Careers and graduate prospects

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 Our graduates have an unrivalled employment record in West End shows and national tours.
 Our very distinguished alumni include performers such as:

 - Michael Ball

 - Bill Deamer

 - Hal Fowler